elmir-mamedov/h-m_items_price_prediction/README.md

 ✔ TO DO LIST:
-1. commit your models script
+1. upload your model grid_search script and best grid_search params in json file
 2. complile results from each model into one script and create graphs
-3. commit your models evalutations text for the article